×

 • Tibetan is spoken as a national language in: Nepal, Tibet.

 You will also get to know the continents where Belarusian and Tibetan speaking countries lie.
-Based on the number of people that speak these languages, the position of Belarusian language is 79 and position of Tibetan language is not available.
+Based on the number of people that speak these languages, the position of Belarusian language is 79 and position of Tibetan language is 29.
 Find all the information about these languages on Belarusian and Tibetan.

 Belarusian and Tibetan Language History